ponysmith/imgin/README.md

 ## Usage ##

 Once you have included the javascript in your page, you can initialize the plugin by:
 * Adding a data property to your image tags that will store the image path.
-By default, the plugin uses the `data-loadsrc` attribute, but you can specify a custom attribute in the options object.  **Note:** To maximize performance, the image tags should not have a standard `src` attribute.  **imgin.js** will create the `src` attribute.
+By default, the plugin uses the `data-imginsrc` attribute, but you can specify a custom attribute in the options object.  **Note:** To maximize performance, the image tags should not have a standard `src` attribute.  **imgin.js** will create the `src` attribute.
 * Call the `imgin()` function inside your `document.ready` jQuery block.

 **Example**